Cex123/Proxmark3LCD/README.md

 This repository contains a port of the v3.1.0 version of Proxmark firmware to be used in pm3-lcd v1.17 by d18c7db.

+IMPORTANT: Pin assignment on both the CPU and FPGA is different from original Proxmark3.
+           DO NOT use original firmware on PM3LCD.
+           DO NOT use PM3LCD firmware on original Proxmark3.
+           Your hardware may be permanently damaged!!!!

 ## Resources

 * [Proxmark repository!](https://github.com/Proxmark/proxmark3)